Key Green Terms You Need to Know

 Fossil fuels

 Coal, gas and oil fuels.
 These are all fuels produced through the breakdown of organic carbon based material over millions of years.
+See our summary of fossil fuels and their impacts here.

 Global Warming

-The process of increased heat accumulation within the Earth’s atmosphere.
+The process of increased heat accumulation within the Earthโs atmosphere.
 This accumulation results for an increased volume of greenhouse gases in the atmosphere, particularly carbon dioxide (CO2).

 Green